MaxandL/cybersecurity-notes/hack-the-box/linux-fundamentals.md

 - `<command> --help` → Display a quick help menu with available options.
 - `<command> -h` → Show a short help menu (supported by some commands).
 - `apropos <keyword>` → Search for commands related to a keyword.

+# System Information

+This section introduces essential Linux commands used to gather information about the operating system, users, hardware, processes, networking, and system configuration.
+It also explains how to connect to a remote Linux machine using SSH to practice these commands in a real environment.

+The module includes the first practical exercises, where you must use these commands to inspect the system and find specific information on your own.
+The goal is not only to learn the commands, but also to develop the ability to explore a Linux system independently, a fundamental skill for penetration testing and privilege escalation.

+## Commands

+- `ssh` → Connect to a remote machine using SSH.
+- `whoami` → Display the current username.
+- `id` → Show user ID (UID), group ID (GID), and group memberships.
+- `hostname` → Display the system hostname.
+- `uname` → Display operating system and kernel information.
+- `uname -a` → Show all available system information.
+- `uname -r` → Display the kernel release version.
+- `pwd` → Print the current working directory.
+- `ifconfig` → Display or configure network interfaces.
+- `ip` → Display or manage IP addresses, routes, and interfaces.
+- `netstat` → Display network connections and statistics.
+- `ss` → Display socket and network connection information.
+- `ps` → Display running processes.
+- `who` → Show users currently logged into the system.
+- `env` → Display environment variables.
+- `lsblk` → List block storage devices.
+- `lsusb` → List connected USB devices.
+- `lsof` → List open files and the processes using them.
+- `lspci` → List PCI devices.

+## Navigation

+This section explains how to navigate the Linux filesystem using the shell.
+It introduces the basic commands to identify the current directory, move between directories, and list their contents.
+It also covers hidden files, absolute paths, relative paths, tab auto-completion, command history, and shortcuts that make working in the terminal faster and more efficient.

+## Commands

+- `pwd` → Display the current working directory.
+- `ls` → List directory contents.
+- `ls -l` → Display a detailed list of files and directories.
+- `ls -la` → Display all files, including hidden files, with detailed information.
+- `cd <directory>` → Change the current directory.
+- `cd -` → Return to the previous directory.
+- `cd ..` → Move to the parent directory.
+- `clear` → Clear the terminal screen.
+- `Ctrl + L` → Clear the terminal screen (shortcut).
+- `↑` / `↓` → Browse command history.
+- `Ctrl + R` → Search through the command history.
+- `TAB` → Auto-complete files and directory names.

+# Working with Files and Directories

+This section explains how to create, organize, move, rename, and copy files and directories in Linux using the command line.
+It also introduces directory structures, working with file paths, and basic file management commands.
+Finally, it encourages experimenting with the commands and researching how to delete files and directories.

+## Commands

+- `touch <file>` → Create an empty file.
+- `mkdir <directory>` → Create a new directory.
+- `mkdir -p <path>` → Create nested parent directories automatically.
+- `tree` → Display the directory structure in a tree format.
+- `mv <source> <destination>` → Move or rename files and directories.
+- `cp <source> <destination>` → Copy files or directories.

+# Editing Files

+This section explains how to view and edit files in Linux using the terminal.
+It introduces the `cat` command to display file contents, the Nano editor for simple text editing, and the Vim editor for more advanced editing.
+It also explains Vim's different modes and recommends practicing with `vimtutor` to become familiar with its features.

+## Commands

+- `cat <file>` → Display the contents of a file.
+- `nano <file>` → Create or edit a file using the Nano editor.
+- `vim <file>` → Open or edit a file using the Vim editor.
+- `:q` → Quit Vim.
+- `vimtutor` → Launch the interactive Vim tutorial.